Programmatic model writing

 y_ratio = 0.9Example parameter block

-Making use of this and continuing the example of the Backus, Kehoe and Kydland (1992) model we can define the parameters as follows:
+Making use of this and continuing the example of the Backus, Kehoe and Kydland (1992) model the parameters can be defined as follows: